-I love to journal first thing in the morning.
 I am not a morning person and never imagined I could be one.
 Even now I’m not exactly eager to get up in the morning.
 But it takes a lot to make me miss my morning journaling session.

 I journal in the morning because it is time alone for myself, that I have carved out of the day, before anyone else is awake.